matter-labs/zksync-lite-docs/docs/userdocs/tutorials/README.md

 <br>

-7. Import your .json file to IPFS as in step 2 and copy the CID for your .json file.
+7. Import your `.json` file to IPFS as in step 2 and copy the CID for your `.json` file

-8. On your [zkSync wallet](https://wallet.zksync.io/), open the NFTs tab and select "+ Mint NFT."
+8. On your [zkSync wallet](https://wallet.zksync.io/), open the NFTs tab and select "+ Mint NFT"

 <p align="center">
   <img src="/m4.png" alt="Select Mint NFT">